xen-project/xen/docs/designs/nested-svm-cpu-features.md

   The main putative use for this would be trying to maintain an invariant TSC across cores with different clock speeds, or after a migrate.
-Unlike others, this doesn't have an error path to worry about compatibility-wise; and according to tests done when nestedSVM was first implemented, it's actually faster to emliate TscRateMSR in the L0 hypervisor than for L1 to attempt to emulate it itself.
+Unlike others, this doesn't have an error path to worry about compatibility-wise; and according to tests done when nested SVM was first implemented, it's actually faster to emulate TscRateMSR in the L0 hypervisor than for L1 to attempt to emulate it itself.

   However, using this properly in L0 will take some implementation